-Nestled right in the heart of downtown is the Frankenmuth Historical Museum where, for just $2* or a $5* family pass, you can step back in time through an interactive journey of Frankenmuth’s origins!
+Nestled right in the heart of downtown is the Frankenmuth Historical Museum.
+Here, for just $2* or a $5* family pass, you can step back in time!
+Take a tour through an interactive journey of Frankenmuth’s origins!
 This historic building features an array of beautiful exhibits and a unique gift shop offering locally crafted and European goods.

 Grandpa Tiny’s Farm

-A community with a heritage largely built on agriculture, Grandpa Tiny’s is a working, historical farm that proudly carries on and builds upon the wholesome tradition for an enriching experience the whole family can enjoy!
+A community with a heritage largely built on agriculture, Grandpa Tiny’s is a working, historical farm.
+Proudly carrying and building upon the wholesome tradition, Grandpa Tiny’s makes for an enriching experience the whole family can enjoy!
 (Open seasonally.)

-Including many hands-on exhibits, learning experiences, farm animals to pet and even a narrated wagon ride over the “Dollar Bridge” (as available), Grandpa Tiny’s Farm is a wonderful place to plant memories that will last a lifetime for just $5* per person (2 and under free.)
+Grandpa Tiny’s Farm includes many hands-on exhibits, learning experiences, farm animals to pet and even a narrated wagon ride over the “Dollar Bridge” (as available).
+It’s a wonderful place to plant memories that will last a lifetime for just $5* per person (2 and under free.)

 Come get a taste of Frankenmuth … or simply enjoy the eye-candy by watching some of our most delicious treats being created right in front of you!